-- Collars are not safe or practical for feral cats, because: as the cats grow and gain weight, the collars will tighten and could strangle them; the collars could get caught on something and severely injure or kill the cats; and the collars could also fall off leaving the cats unidentified.
+- Collars are not safe or practical for community cats, because as the cats grow and gain weight, the collars will tighten and could strangle them; the collars could get caught on something and severely injure or kill the cats; and the collars could also fall off leaving the cats unidentified.

 - Microchipping alone is not effective because it does not allow for visual identification.
 It is only effective once cats have been trapped and taken to a shelter or clinic that uses a scanner to find implanted microchips.
 It does not prevent unnecessary trapping.

-While the cat is still under anesthesia, right after surgery:
+Immediately after surgery, while the cat is still under anesthesia:

 - Place a straight hemostat across the tip of the left ear exposing no more than 3/8 inch for an adult cat and proportionally less for a kitten.